prismofeverything/schmetterling/README.md

-Also, if you trigger an exception in the process being debugged (by a mistyping a local or just a compounding error) this creates a paradox in spacetime where it cannot resolve the exception since you are already paused for an exception (I call this exinception).
+Also, if you trigger an exception in the process being debugged (by a mistyping a local or just a compounding error) this creates a paradox in spacetime where it cannot resolve the exception since you are already paused for an exception (I call this act "exinception").
 If this happens you will have to restart Schmetterling, and possibly the frozen process as well.

 If you find a way around this let me know, but as far as I can tell don't do this.